-The success of Cantium is reliant on us ensuring we have exceptional people to deliver our vision.
-Our People Strategy sets out our approach to the people challenges we face now and into the future and deliver our People Mission to 'maximise organisational potential by building high performing teams and effective people practices'.
+Cantium is reliant on ensuring we have exceptional people with the right skillsets and behaviours to deliver our vision.
+The People Strategy sets out an approach to the skilled workforce ensuring they 'maximise organisational potential by building high performing teams and effective people practices'.
 Our people must deliver a service culture that drives a consistent, positive customer experience.
 As Cantium expands into new sectors and markets, our success is reliant on our ability to build strong relationships with customers and a deep understanding of sector challenges, helping us provide insight-led, tailored and flexible solutions.
 Through our Organisational Learning and Development Plan, 'Get In, Go Far' we promote a growth mindset for all employees to continuously develop and grow their careers through learning and development opportunities, including apprenticeships.

-Advances in technology, in particular the growth of automation are fundamentally changing the skills required of our workforce, freeing up resource from repetitive, transactional tasks to focus on value-adding activities.
+Advances in technology, the increased cyber threat and, in particular the growth of automation are fundamentally changing the skills required of our workforce, freeing up resource from repetitive, transactional tasks to focus on value-adding activities.
 Whilst this offers opportunities for development and improved job satisfaction, this will by necessity involve an element of change.
 As technology evolves, so indeed do the expectations of our workforce.
-It is important that Cantium continues to be an inclusive, inspiring workplace where talent thrives and staff are encouraged to continuously innovate, with a reward and benefits package that helps us attract, develop and retain talent and rewards achievement of company objectives.
+It is important that Cantium continues to be an inclusive, inspiring workplace where talent thrives and staff are encouraged to continuously innovate, with a reward and benefits package that helps us attract, develop and retain talent and rewards achievement of company objectives especially given the IT skill shortage in the market.